Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

 	dtm.p[1] = Point(122, 460)
 	dtm.p[2] = Point(120, 450)

-Note that we do not include other variables, such as colour, tolerance, area size and area shape; they are of no importance in this example.
+Note that we do not include other variables, such as color, tolerance, area size and area shape; they are of no importance in this example.

 However, this code is not very clear about the DTM's points.